tango-controls/PANIC/doc/recipes/ManageExceptions.rst

 :RethrowState: if True, only alarms reading State attributes will be activated by exception.
 PyAlarm state will change to ALARM or FAULT if IgnoreExceptions is False and all alarms are in failed state.

-So, in case of having an alarm reading a faulty attribute, the status of the alarm will be:

-:DISABLED: If IgnoreExceptions=False and RethrowAttribute=False

-:NOT ACTIVE: If IgnoreExceptions=True and RethrowAttribute=False

-:ACTIVE: If IgnoreExceptions=False and RethrowAttribute=True

-:ACTIVE: If IgnoreExceptions=True and RethrowAttribute=True

-...